qxf2/patient-health-record-dapp/README.md

 ## Build the contract:

-To create a new contract, start by creating an empty project in your workspace and initialize it using truffle init:( I already created a project and ran this command)
+To create a new contract, start by creating an empty project in your workspace and initialize it using truffle init:( I already created a project and executed this command)

 `truffle init`

 Once this operation is completed, you'll now have a project structure with the following items: